acgetchell/CDT-plusplus/docs/multithreading.md

 # Multithreaded CGAL contract

-CDT++ retains one bounded multithreaded capability for the archived C++
+CDT++ retains one bounded multithreaded capability for the maintained C++
 reference: CGAL may use oneTBB for bulk 3D Delaunay insertion and range removal.
 The deterministic `reference` configuration remains the canonical single-threaded correctness oracle.
 Enabling the parallel configuration does